pallets/flask/docs/config.rst

 ``LOGGER_NAME``                 the name of the logger ``SERVER_NAME``                 the name of the server.
 Required for
-                                subdomain support (eg: ``'localhost'``)
+                                subdomain support (eg: ``'localhost'``) ``MAX_CONTENT_LENGTH``          If set to a value in bytes, Flask will reject incoming requests with a
+                                content length greater than this by
+                                returning a 413 status code.
 =============================== =========================================

 .. admonition:: More on ``SERVER_NAME``